-Certain schedules and exhibits to this agreement have been omitted pursuant to Instruction 4 to Item 1.01 of Form 8-K. A copy of any omitted schedule or exhibit will be furnished to the SEC upon request.
+Certain schedules confidential portions of this exhibit were omitted by means of marking such portions with asterisks because the identified confidential portions (i) are not material and exhibits to this agreement have been omitted pursuant to Instruction 4 to Item 1.01 of Form 8-K. (ii) would be competitively harmful if publicly disclosed.
+A copy of any omitted schedule or exhibit portions will be furnished to the SEC upon request.